Kirby and the Rainbow Curse: Plot

-One day in Dream Land, as Kirby and Bandana Waddle Dee are playing together, a mysterious hole opens in the sky, draining all the color from Dream Land and stopping everything and everyone in its tracks.
+One day in Dream Land, as Kirby and Bandana Waddle Dee are seen playing together, a mysterious hole opens in the sky, draining all the color from Dream Land and stopping everything and everyone in its tracks.
 Elline, a paintbrush fairy from the land of Seventopia, goes through the portal in order to escape several "grab hands" and uses her powers to bring color back to Kirby and Bandana Waddle Dee.
-She reveals that her best friend, Claycia, suddenly became evil and has used the colors from Kirby's planet, Popstar, in order to create seven worlds.
-Wanting to stop Claycia and restore Planet Popstar's color, Kirby, Bandana Waddle Dee, and Elline set off to Seventopia, Elline painting magical rainbow rope.
-Kirby is stuck in a ball form similar to Kirby: Canvas Curse.
-On the last world's final boss stage, it is revealed that Claycia had been possessed by an evil force known as the Dark Crafter, who has the urge to drain all of the color in a specific place.
-After Kirby pursues the Dark Crafter and manages to defeat it, he, Bandana Waddle Dee, Claycia, and Elline all return to Dream Land and bring back all of the missing color into Planet Popstar.
-The ending scene includes Claycia and Elline making a bushel of apples for Kirby to eat.
+She reveals that her best friend, Claycia, suddenly became evil and has used the colors from Kirby's planet, Popstar, in order to create seven worlds, which are made from the colors of the rainbow.
+Wanting to stop Claycia and restore Planet Popstar's color, Kirby, Bandana Waddle Dee, and Elline set off to Seventopia.
+In this game, Kirby is "stuck" in a ball-like form similar to Kirby: Canvas Curse.

+In the last world's final boss stage, it is revealed that Claycia had been possessed by an evil force known as the Dark Crafter, who has the urge to drain all of the color in a specific place.
+After pursuing and defeating the Dark Crafter, it finally dissipates into nothingness before exploding.
+Later, Kirby and his friends return to Dream Land and bring back all of the missing color into Planet Popstar.

+The ending scene includes Claycia and Elline making a bushel of apples for Kirby to eat, along with the words "THE END", signaling the end of the game.

 Development

 When they first saw the Wii U GamePad, the developers realized they could incorporate asymmetric multiplayer into the new Kirby game and decided that, while Wii Remote players would have a more traditional running-and-jumping platformer experience, the GamePad player would draw "footholds".
 They decided to use the same line-drawing gameplay from Kirby: Canvas Curse.
-The Wii U game's polymer clay art style was chosen to create a more three-dimensional version of the DS game's painterly style, while the framerate of the animations was kept low so the game would look like it was made in claymation.
+The polymer clay art style was chosen to create a more three-dimensional version of the DS game's painterly style, while the framerate of the animations was kept low so the game would look like it was made in claymation.
 Waddle Dees were chosen as the multiplayer characters because the developers felt that Meta Knight or King Dedede were not as well-suited to protect Kirby.
+The game was first announced at E3 2014.